Moritz Hartmann (officer): Venetian service

 In the summer of 1685, Hartmann, along with Count Christian Ahlefeldt and probably also Hildebrand Horn, requested to be volunteers in the Venetian navy.
 Through personal connections and recommendations, they were eventually accepted by the Great Council of Venice.

 Subsequently, Hartmann participated in the Morean War against the Ottoman Empire, serving in both the navy and the infantry as a volunteer in a Saxon auxiliary corps.
 Hartmann and Ahlefeldt arrived at the Peloponnese at the end of July and managed to participate in the conquest of Coron, during which Hartmann claimed to have engaged in the assault of the fortress.
 Continuing, at the battle near Kalamata, Hartmann showed exceptional courage and helped ensure the conquest of Kalamata and Zarnata.
 During the engagement, the Ottoman Turks made an incursion into the Saxon troops' ranks and inflicted significant losses.
 Acting resolute, Hartmann took command of the battalion led by Colonel von Triitzschler, who fell immediately at the beginning of the battle.
-His performance earned him a knight of the Order of Saint Mark, and he was decorated with a gold chain worth 100 ducats, which he received from the Doge of Venice, Marcantonio Giustinian, on December 18, 1685.
+His performance earned him the Knighthood of the Order of Saint Mark, and he was decorated with a gold chain worth 100 ducats, which he received from the Doge of Venice, Marcantonio Giustinian, on December 18, 1685.
 Instrumental in this was the recommendation of his commanding officer, Colonel von Tuppau, given after the battle: